jwnichols3/aws-immersion-ml-public/labs/sagemaker-operators-for-k8s/README.md

 ```
 #### Create an IAM Role

-Create a file named trust.json and insert the following trust relationship code block into it.
-Be sure to replace all OIDC ID, AWS account number, and EKS Cluster region placeholders with values corresponding to your cluster.

 First we will use the "trust-placeholder.json" file to create a trust relationship.
 Navigate to the following folder where the file is located.

 ```shell